cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 Then don't whitelist the dependencies inside the `webDependencies` option.

-Although be caareful, because the moment you add a web dependency the `--include "src/**/*.ts"` does not do anything, so you should remove it.
+Although be careful, because the moment you add a web dependency the `--include "src/**/*.ts"` does not do anything, so you should remove it.

 3. You need to launch a local server.
 Opening the `index.html` file won't work because of the script type module.
-In this case I chose [servor](https://github.com/lukejacksonn/servor) because of it's simplicity and its option of auto-reload.
+In this case I chose [servor](https://github.com/lukejacksonn/servor) because of its simplicity and its option of auto-reload.

 4. Regenerate the `web_modules` when you add a new dependency.
 You can add a script `prepare` to do so:

 ```json
 {